 "Re-Animated" is a 2006 Cartoon Network television film that attempted mixing live-action and animation.
 While the concept was interesting on paper, here are several reasons why it failed to launch.

-After struggling to reach the top, "Animal Crackers" is an average family flick with a playful concept, colorful animation, and a talented voice cast.
-Though the plot could get predictable and the jokes are hit-and-miss, the effort is still present and its heart in the right place.
+"Animal Crackers" is an average family flick with a playful concept, colorful animation, and talented voice cast.
+Despite a predictable plot and hit-and-miss jokes, there's effort and heart.

-"The Critic" is an underrated animated sitcom created by Simpsons showrunners Al Jean & Mike Reiss.
-Despite the show lasting only two seasons, it left a cult following with a satirical passion for parodying movies, memorable episodes, and a talented voice cast.
+"The Critic" TV show is an underrated animated sitcom created by Simpsons showrunners Al Jean & Mike Reiss.

 Based on a book series, Disney's next franchise attempts to fly high with a conceptually interesting premise, gorgeous visuals, and atmospheric music.
 Unfortunately, the film immediately falls flat on its face with a dull execution, weak comedy, and characters ranging from generic to unlikable.